-Although gender selection was the least of some player's concerns, after a rocky launch led to the PlayStation Store pulling the title altogether.
+(Although gender selection ended up being the least of some player's concerns, after a rocky launch led to the PlayStation Store pulling the title altogether for PS4 users.)

 3. New PC Gaming Platforms Challenge Steam

-The PC gaming industry is worth approximately $27M, according to a Research and Markets report.
+The PC gaming industry is worth approximately $35B, according to a report by Newzoo.

-(To put that in perspective, $27M is comparable to the home console market)
+(To put that in perspective, $35B is comparable to the entire gaming console market)

-Until recently, that market was dominated by a single platform: Valve’s PC gaming marketplace, Steam.
+Until recently, the PC gaming market was dominated by a single platform: Valve’s marketplace, Steam.